-How to Get Into Penn/Wharton – Admissions Data & Strategies
+How to Get Into Penn (UPenn)– Admissions Data & Strategies

 The University of Pennsylvania was founded in 1740 as a member of the Ivy League; yet, it took roughly 250 years for it to become the uber-elite, highly-selective institution that it is today.
 If your parent, grandparent, or older neighbor went to Penn, they faced an entirely different admissions landscape than encountered by applicants in the 2020s.
-For example, in 1980, the acceptance rate at Penn was over 40%; the average SAT score was around a 1240.
-In contrast, the Class of 2025 faced a 5.68% acceptance rate and the median SAT score of current undergrads is above 1,500.
+For example, in 1980, the acceptance rate at Penn was over 40%; the average SAT score was approximately 1240.
+In contrast, the Class of 2026 faced a sub-5% acceptance rate and the median SAT score of current undergrads is above 1,500.

 As hellish as the admissions process is for applicants to the general university, getting into Wharton—the world’s premier business school—involves descending a few additional levels into the inferno.
-Given this challenging set of facts on the ground, the intention of this article is to provide you:
+Given this challenging set of facts on the ground, the intention of this article is to inform you of the following:

 - SAT, ACT, GPA and class rank of accepted Penn applicants